 401(k) Rollover in St. Peters,MO

-There are several options for handling your 401(k) rollover in St. Peters, MO, and oftentimes it takes sound financial planning and advising to know which option is best for you.
-Correct Capital is a privately owned, independent advisory firm with fiduciary advisors.
+There are several options for handling your 401(k) rollover in St. Peters, MO, and usually it takes sound financial planning and an experienced financial advisor to know which option is best for you.
+Correct Capital is a privately owned firm with fiduciary advisors.
 This means our only concern is making sure your financial future and planning needs are met.
-Our business is built on trust and your confidence that we’ll do what’s best for you.
-We offer objective, expert advice, and will never try to convince you of something we don’t believe in ourselves.
+Our business is built on trust and your belief that we’ll do what’s best for you.
+We offer impartial, expert advice, and will never try to convince you of something we don’t believe in ourselves.
 Call us today at 314-930-401K or contact us online to learn more about 401(k) rollover options in St. Peters, MO.

-If you have over $5,000 invested in your 401(k), most, but not all, St. Peters, MO companies permit you to keep your retirement savings in their plan.
+If you have over $5,000 invested in your 401(k), the majority of St. Peters, MO companies allow you to keep your retirement savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
 Many employees in St. Peters, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
 In this case, it may make sense to keep them where they are instead of a 401(k) rollover.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
-Additionally, federal law dictates that 401(k)s creditors cannot make claims against 401(k)s. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to transfer the funds any time you’d like.
+Additionally, federal law dictates that 401(k)s creditors cannot make claims against 401(k)s. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to move the funds any time you’d like.

-However, it is important to note that keeping your old 401(k) means you can no longer make contributions to it, which may have an impact on your retirement planning.
+However, it should be mentioned that if you don’t rollover your old 401(k), you won’t be able to continue adding contributions to it, which may have an effect on your retirement planning.
 After the age of 72, you will be required to take out “required minimum distributions” from those 401(k) accounts you have at old employers.
-It can also be complicated to manage several different retirement plans.
+It can also be complicated to oversee several different retirement plans with several different custodians.
 Withdrawal options can be limited and have large federal withholding requirements.
 You would not be able to take out a 401(k) loan.
-Correct Capital can help you understand if sticking with your old 401(k) is right for you.
+Correct Capital's retirement consultants can help you choose whether you should stay with your old 401(k) or not.

-If your new position in St. Peters, MO also offers a 401(k), most employers will allow you to roll over your 401(k) assets to their plan.
-This might be the best option if the new plan has better benefits than the previous plan, including lower fees, better investment options, opportunities, advice, or loan options.
-Also, required minimum distributions may be delayed even after you turn 72 if you are still working.
+If your new employer in St. Peters, MO also offers a 401(k), most employers will permit you to roll over your 401(k) funds to their plan.
+This might be the best option if the new plan’s features are preferable to the previous plan’s, including lower fees, better investment options, opportunities, insight, or loan options.
+Also, required minimum distributions may be delayed even after you turn 72 as long as you are still working.

-IRA stands for Individual Retirement Account.
-A Rollover IRA is an account opened to move funds from an oldemployer’s 401(k).
+IRA is an abbreviation for Individual Retirement Account.
+A Rollover IRA is an account used to move money from an old employer’s 401(k).
 If you already have an IRA, you can consider moving the funds there for your 401(k) rollover.
-Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
-This way, the tax status of your previous contributions stays the same.
+Depending on how you contributed to your 401(k) plan, it may be best to roll money to a Traditional or a Roth IRA.
+This way, the tax status of the money you already invested is not affected.

-Contributions made to a Traditional IRA are considered to be pre-tax money and may be tax-deductible.
-Your pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
+Contributions made to a Traditional IRA may be tax-deductible.
+Your pre-tax money you paid into your 401(k) will likely be put into a traditional IRA.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-When you turn 72, you will have to withdraw required minimum distributions regardless of your status in the workforce.
+When you turn 72, you will have to take out required minimum distributions regardless of your status in the workforce.

-Contributions to Roth IRAs are made with money you already paid taxes on, so you’ll need to wait until the money is withdrawn to see a tax benefit.
-The benefit is that the money grows tax-free.
-Money you contributed to a Roth 401(k) account is usually rolled into a Roth IRA.
-At any time you can withdraw the contributions you make without tax consequences, and your earnings are not taxed if you keep your account for at least 5 years, and are at least 59 ½ when funds are withdrawn.
-Unlike Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.
+Contributions to Roth IRAs are made with money you already paid taxes on, so there is no tax benefit until the money is withdrawn.
+The benefit is that you do not pay taxes when you withdraw the money.
+Money you contributed to a Roth 401(k) account is often rolled into a Roth IRA.
+At any time you can withdraw the money you’ve invested without having to pay taxes, and you will not pay taxes on your earnings if you are 59 ½ years old and wait at least 5 years to withdraw any funds.
+Unlike Roth 401(k) contributions, there are no required minimum distributions in a Roth IRA.

 While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you would be “converting” pre-tax money into after-tax money, which means you would have to pay taxes on the money received into the Roth IRA.

-You can start an IRA account with many banks or any brokerage firm in St. Peters, MO, however many come with varying fees or other expenses.
-Our team of financial advisors at Correct Capital will help you find the best fit for you.
+You can open an IRA with many banks or any brokerage firm in St. Peters, MO, however they often vary in terms of fees or other expenses.
+Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find one that suits your needs.